 If you let your spouse know that you understand where they’re coming from, it will put them more at ease and open up the opportunity to have a healthy dialogue together about your views.

-Try to understand their mindset so you can come from a place that doesn’t involve using criticism, blame and judgement to get your point across.
+Try to understand their mindset so you can come from a place that doesn’t involve using criticism, blame and judgment to get your point across.

 Explain How Being Too Frugal Could Pose a Problem